Telkom University Strengthens Collaboration and Innovation on Water Security

 Telkom University has established an adequate and safe water conservation system throughout its campus.
 Each building is equipped with infiltration wells that allow rainwater to absorb into the ground instead of flowing directly into reservoirs, helping to maintain groundwater levels.

-Sewage systems are directed to a special reservoir for water filtration before being discharged to the main lake, known as Lake Tekno.
+Sewage systems are directed to a special reservoir for water filtration before being discharged to the main lake, Lake Tekno.
 Additionally, the Wastewater Treatment Plant (IPAL) processes river water entering the campus before channeling it to retention ponds and infiltration lakes.
-Only after this treatment is the water released back into nearby rivers.
+Only after this multi-stage treatment is water safely released into nearby rivers.

-This process, combined with environmentally friendly wastewater management and the Reduce, Reuse, Recycle (3R) principle, ensures efficient resource use and minimizes environmental impact.
-According to internal data, the rainwater harvesting and reuse capacity reaches over 650 cubic meters per day, meeting most of the university’s daily non-consumptive water demand.
+This process—combined with environmentally friendly wastewater management and the Reduce, Reuse, Recycle (3R) principle—ensures efficient resource use, acts as a pollution prevention mechanism, and minimizes environmental impact.
+According to internal data, rainwater harvesting and reuse capacity reaches over 650 cubic meters per day, meeting most of the university’s non-consumptive daily water demand.

 Commitment to Sustainable Development